accessibility & help

 We regularly highlight some of our collections online.
 Come back often to see our new exhibitions.

 Got a question about the history of the British Red Cross?
-Find out who to contact and what kinds of resources will help your search.
+Find out what kinds of resources we have to help your search.

 We have loads of information for researchers, but there are also other organisations who can help with your research.

-Find information about visiting our museum and archives and FAQs.
+Find information about visiting our museum and archives for research purposes and FAQs.

 During the Second World War, and in an act of defiance, female prisoners of war stitched secret messages to their loved ones.